Translate

 On Nov 1, 2024 the Literacy Curriculum Pilots conducted during September and October across all D90 grade levels concluded.
 In the coming weeks, the Literacy Committee will review all teacher and student feedback, identify implementation costs, and plan for professional learning for all teachers.
 A recommendation for curriculum adoption that best serves our students will be brought to the Board of Education in December, with classroom implementation to begin in February.

-New Curricular Resources - Starting Jan 2025
+New Curricular Resource : Starting Jan 2025

 During the Nov 19, 2024 Board of Education meeting, Dr. Christine Trendel, Director of Curriculum and Instruction, and Instructional Coaches from all schools presented the results of the pilots which ran across 20 classrooms and a recommendation for the adoption of new curricular resources for grades K - 8.
 Costs for the new resources were reviewed, which were lower than anticipated in the long range financial projections previously reviewed by the Board.
 The Board of Education approved the recommendation.
 View the presentation slides.